diddone/densemarks/README.md

 ## Citation

-If you find this repo helpful, please consider cite the following.
+If you find this repo helpful, please consider cite our work:

 ```bibtex
 @inproceedings{pozdeev2026densemarks,